Case Analysis (CPD: 1.5 hours)

 - Analysis to develop a case theory – the features of a good case theory, a positive construct, the onus of proof

-- Use of the case theory, including performance preparation – opening, examination in chief, cross, close.
+- Use of the case theory, including performance preparation – opening, examination in chief, cross, closing.

 |Chris Gudsell practised in both the government and private sectors before joining the Independent Bar in 1995.
 He was appointed Silk in 2007.
 Chris’s areas of expertise include civil, criminal and commercial litigation.
 He is the Chair of the NZBA Training Committee and a Co-director of the NZBA's Mastering Advocacy Programme.
 Chris has also served as a member of the coaching faculty for the Australian Bar Association Advanced Trial Advocacy Course, as well coaching for the IATC in Malaysia and in England at the well-known Advocacy course at Keble College.|